 Duration: Standing up for Freedom is suitable for up to 30 students at a time and requires a minimum of 60 minutes (although we always prefer longer!).

-Performance Poetry: Rhythm, Rhyme and Action
+Performance Poetry: Rhythm, Rhyme and Action - (available in-person)

 A magical route to seeing how poems can be changed and transformed through choral speaking